 When choosing a space for mattress storage, avoid damp basements, hot attics, or any space that is not temperature-controlled or does not have conditioned air.
 If you must use a space that is not temperature controlled, check the mattress often for signs of mildew damage.

 Keep the Mattress and Box Springs in Mattress Bags

 Never store a mattress uncovered.
 If you did not use a mattress bag during the move to the storage site, place the mattress in one for storage.
 Make sure that the bag is completely sealed with packing tape to keep dust and insects from reaching the mattress or box springs.

 Mattresses should be stored flat with nothing placed on top.
 Heavy furniture or boxes will compress the mattress, and it will not bounce back.

 Never store a mattress on its side for an extended period of time.
 A mattress is designed to lie flat, and storing it on its side can damage the integrity of the internal structure.
-This rule applies to foam, hybrid, gel, or spring coil mattress types.
+This rule applies to all types of mattresses including gel memory foam, latex, hybrid, or spring coil.
 If you have no choice but to store the mattress on its side, rotate it to the other side every 30 days.